simplifier-ag/simplifier-sap-btp-converter/readme.md

-# simplifier-sap-to-btp-converter
+# btp-converter

-This project converts Simplifier Fiori Apps build with Simplifier Low-Code and makes them available in the SAP Build Work Zone
+This project temporarily converts old BTP download apps from the Simplifier into a new structure and then makes them available in the SAP Build Work Zone.
+After restructuring the apps within the Simplifier, the project is obsolete

 ## Convert